gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 Note that this option only sets the flag, it does not ensure that the file names are in the correct
 encoding: when it is set to `false`, the names are still encoded in UTF-8 unless the [ZipWriterConstructorOptions#encodeText](ZipWriterConstructorOptions.md#encodetext) option is also set to encode them in the intended code page.
+Setting it to `false` alone therefore produces an archive whose file names are mislabeled, holding UTF-8 bytes announced as Code Page 437: the names holding characters outside of ASCII are decoded incorrectly by the readers honoring the flag, including [ZipReader](../classes/ZipReader.md) unless [GetEntriesOptions#filenameEncoding](GetEntriesOptions.md#filenameencoding) is set to `"utf-8"`.

 #### Default Value